ahzamee/AndroidLearning/ReadMe.txt

-This is file is for testing purpose
+This is file is for testing purpose. this is a sample project for those who want to work with sqLite DB.